 Potentially not enough storage

-The SkyTech Legacy Mini is the perfect example of older and newer components coming together to create a reliable and efficient PC.
-The Ryzen 7 1700 8-Core 3.0 GHz is an older CPU but is very easy to overclock and is powerful in multi-core workloads.
-However, realistically you won’t need more than 4 cores.
+The SkyTech Legacy Mini is our top choice for less than $1000 and is the perfect example of older and newer components coming together to create a reliable and efficient PC for gamers.
+The Ryzen 7 1700 8-Core 3.0 GHz is a very good CPU, which is very easy to overclock, has good processing power, and is powerful in multi-core workloads.

 The Legacy Mini also has an NVIDIA GeForce RTX 2060 graphics card which is more than capable of keeping a high frame rate, meaning there will be absolutely no issue running the most current and high demanding games.